Piecelet/neodb-app/NeoDB/References/Cursor/Views/ItemView.md

 5. Added proper type handling for different items
 6. Migrated from `AuthService` to `AppAccountsManager`
 7. Added UUID extraction from full URLs
+8. Integrated new shared components:
+   - ItemCoverView for cover images
+   - ItemRatingView for ratings
+   - ItemDescriptionView for metadata
+   - ItemMarkView for user marks

 ## Known Issues
 - Need to implement proper action handling